Each pair of earplugs comes with 3 cord colors, a translucent orange carrying case, and one set of comply s/m/l canal tips!!!

 - They aren't convenient enough: Not long into my earplug experience I realized I needed them around my neck if I was actually going to use them.
-Being inside a pocket (and/or inside a case) is a barrier to grabbing my plugs and putting them in.
-Barriers mean I don't always use them when I should.
-Other common "around the neck" solutions are, in a word, awful.
+I tried plugs with plastic cords but they always fell off.
+I tried plugs with a hard plastic band and suffered through every movement being piped directly into my ears.
+Those other "around the neck" solutions are, in a word, awful.

 WHY USE EARPLUGS